IBM/photorealistic-blocksworld/README.md

 For the original readme, see [README-clevr.md](README-clevr.md) .

-Note: I changed all keyword options from using underscores to using hyphens (e.g. `--use_gpu` -> `--use-gpu`)
+Note: I changed all keyword options from using underscores to using hyphens (e.g. `--use_gpu` -> `--use-gpu`).

-to use `extract_region.py`, you also need `imageio`. run `pip3 install --user imageio`

-Example for extract_regions_binary.py:

-./extract_regions_binary.py --maxobj 7 --out blocksworld.npz clevr_blocksworld

-to generate the full datasets:
+# Running

+To generate a small dataset with 2 blocks / 2 stacks:

     ./generate_all.sh 2 2

+To generate a medium-sized dataset with 3 blocks / 3 stacks:

     ./generate_all.sh 3 3

+To generate a large dataset with 5 blocks / 3 stacks (>80k states=images),
+running it on a single computer would take a lot of time.
+If you have access to a compute cluster, you can distribute the workload to the job scheduler.
+You should customize the job submission command in `generate_all.sh` for your job scheduler.
+Once you get done, run

     ./generate_all.sh 5 3 true